St. Moritz, Switzerland

 Location and Map

 St. Moritz is located in the Engadin Valley and the southeastern part of the Swiss Alps.
-Lugano is the nearest city located 180 km/112 mi west of St. Moritz and can be reached in just over 2 hours via car or train.
-Zurich is 202 km/126 mi from St. Moritz, whereas Geneva is about 482 km/300 mi away.
-In spite of its secluded location from other Swiss cities, St Moritz has a little airport for domestic flights.
+Chur is the nearest city located 89 km/57 mi north west of St. Moritz and can be reached in just a bit under 2 hours.
+Zurich and the closest international Swiss airport are 206 km/129 mi from St. Moritz.
+There is a local airport in Samedan where private aircraft can land.